Happy scripting

 Requires: Perl.

-This script is intended to add specific headers to messages that contains attachments.
-The filter finds attachments in the message, then instructs CGPro to add one header for each type (extension) of attachment found.
+This script is intended to add specific headers to messages that contain attachments.
+The filter finds attachments in the message, and then instructs CGPro to add one header for each type (extension) of attachment found.

 For an EXE attachment in the message, you would get X-ATTACHEXT: EXE.
 Then it should be easy to set up rules to reject or take specific actions on particular attachments.

-There is two version of this filter in the archive.
+There are two versions of this filter in the archive.
 See the README file to read the differences between the two versions.

 See also the Pro version of this filter.
 The PRO version is faster and can detect Encrypted Zip files